HuygensING/TAG/TAGML/tagml-description.md

   ```
   [s>[a~1>Cookie Monster [a~2>likes<a~1] cookies.<a~2]<s]
   ```
-  Markup of the same name can overlap by adding identifiers to the markup name (for both the opening and the closing tags).
+  Markup of the same name can overlap by adding suffixes to the markup name (for both the opening and the closing tags).
-  The combination name + identifier should be unique within the TAGML document.
+  The combination name + suffix should be unique within the TAGML document.

 ### Markup annotations
   ```